k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 In order to use a custom authenticator, do the following in the config.ini:

-1. Add the `server_authenticator` authenticator list
+1. Add the `server_authenticator` authenticator list.
 2. Add an new accompany section, following this naming convention: `<authenticator_name>_auth`.
-   - Under this section add a parameter named "class_name" where its value is the full class name of the implemented authenticator.
-Other parameters can be added too and will be passed to the authenticator when activated.
+   - Under this section, add a parameter named "class_name" where its value is the full class name of the implemented authenticator.
+Other parameters can be added as well and will be passed to the authenticator when activated.

-For more information about customer authenticator implementation see [here](/articles/26_fabric_security/17_user_IAM_custom_authenticator.md).
+For more information about customer authenticator implementation, read [here](/articles/26_fabric_security/17_user_IAM_custom_authenticator.md).